~ a short story

 “I’ve always trusted you Olivar, no reason to change now,” Luc continued.
 He looked away, to the emptiness of the inn around them.
-Dawn peaked through the windows at the east side entrance, starting to emblazon their conversation with a brightening aura.
+Dawn peaked through the windows at the east entrance, starting to emblazon their conversation with a brightening aura.
 Olivar was practically a father to him.
 Even more than that.
 A mentor and a paragon.
 A friend.

 “We’ve been through hell, you and I,” Luc breathed and closed his eyes, helplessly reminiscing on past conversations they had held, past battles they had fought, past judgments they had cast about in their dark world, one of their own choosing.
 And one now hopefully turning a corner.
-It did so, Luc sincerely believed, and due in no small part to their own painstaking efforts.
+It did so, Luc sincerely believed, due in no small part to their own painstaking efforts.
 And sacrifices.

 “It’s not the location Olivar.
 It’s the… last.
 The last one,” Luc explained simply.
 “It cannot be.”